 M.S. in Educational Psychology, University of Wisconsin-Madison, 2003

 M.A. in Education, Claremont Graduate University, 1993

 B.A. in Sociology, Whittier College, 1991

-Roach is a former elementary and middle school teacher (9 years of classroom experience) and also coordinated family-centered positive behavior support services at Monroe Carell Jr. Children’s Hospital at Vanderbilt University for two years.
-His research and scholarly writing focus on the design and implementation of inclusive educational programs and assessments for students with disabilities.
-In 2010, he received the Lightner Witmer Early Career Research Award from the American Psychological Association – Division 16 (School Psychology).
-Roach also received the Council for Exceptional Children’s Early Career Publication Award in 2007 for a study that examined the influence of access to the general curriculum on the assessment results of students with disabilities (Roach & Elliott, 2006).
-He has been an investigator and consultant on multiple U.S. Department of Education grants and subcontracts for inclusive assessment validation research and served as the association representative on the Joint Committee on Standards for Educational Evaluation (JCSEE) from 2010-2014.
+Andrew Roach is a school psychologist and former elementary and middle school teacher (nine years of classroom experience).
+Prior to coming to Georgia State, he coordinated family-centered positive behavior support services at Monroe Carell Jr. Children’s Hospital at Vanderbilt University prior to coming to GSU.
+In 2010, Andy received the Lightner Witmer Early Career Research Award from the American Psychological Association – Division 16 (School Psychology).
+He also received the Council for Exceptional Children’s Early Career Publication Award in 2007 for a study that examined the influence of access to the general curriculum on the assessment performance of students with disabilities (Roach & Elliott, 2006).
+University courses that Dr. Roach has taught include Intervention Strategies for Students with Learning Problems, Psychological Consultation in the Schools, Mindfulness in Education & Mental Health, and Assessment Policies, Issues, & Practices.

 His current research and scholarship focus on the following areas:

 Inclusive post-secondary education for students with intellectual disabilities: Andy is co-director of Georgia State’s Inclusive Digital Expression & Literacy (IDEAL) program.
 See this link for more information: https://disability.publichealth.gsu.edu/what-is-ideal/